 Nearby Tourist Attractions

 Located at one of the corners of the Hamirsar Lake, the Aina Mahal or the palace of mirrors is a site of fascinating history.
-Built in the 18th century, this 250 year old palace was designed under the supervision of chief architect and craftsman Ramsinh, under the patronage of the Jadeja ruler, Lakhpatji.
+Built in the 18th century, this 250-year-old palace was designed under the supervision of the chief architect and craftsman Ramsinh, under the patronage of the Jadeja ruler, Lakhpatji.

 A beautiful blend of Indian and European modes of composition, the walls of the halls of this magnificent structure are of white marble, covered with mirrors and separated by gilded ornaments.
 The lighting is furnished by an elaborate candelabra, with the shades of Venetian glass.
 Another highlight of the place is an alluring pleasure pool, from the middle of which rises a square platform where it is believed that the Maharao conceived his numerous poems and encouraged his artisans, performers, dancers, bards and musicians.
 The details inside the palace are just amazing and combined with its fabulous history, its Victorian architecture is definitely admirable.

 Kala Dungar must be on the bucket list of most of the travelers as this is the highest point in Kutch from where some of the most wonderful views of the sunsets are visible.
 There are wonderful opportunities for photography with beautiful sights and there is also a temple called Dattatreya Temple, which is said to offer free food to anyone, who drops by.
 Kala Dungar is one of the most unique and amazing experiences of Rann of Kutch and is certainly not to be missed destination for visitors.